mb-group/ois/README.md

 $ python3 utilities/fastaToMatrix.py tutorial/native.fasta native.dat
 ```

 We can now generate candidate mutants by using the generation mode of c3d.
-Remeber that in this example, we have the first 30 alignment positions corresponding to protein A and the last 33 to protein B. In this example, we will generate mutants with 5 mutations on protein A and 7 on protein B. Furthermore, we want to restrict the positions on which mutations can be introduced to a subset of both proteins.
+Remember that in this example, we have the first 30 alignment positions corresponding to protein A and the last 33 to protein B. In this example, we will generate mutants with 5 mutations on protein A and 7 on protein B. Furthermore, we want to restrict the positions on which mutations can be introduced to a subset of both proteins.
 This is achieved by using a [position constraint file](#position-constraint-file) (tutorial/positions.dat).
 Here, we will allow mutations on protein A on positions 3-10.
 On protein B, we will allow mutations on positions 42-45 and 54-59.
 Finally, to increase the variability of the generated repertoire, we will generate mutants with a sampling energy of T=2 in the MCMC scheme.

 ```shell
 $ c3d generate -f native.dat -p model_final.prm -m 5 -m2 7 -pi tutorial/positions.dat -ns 29 -M 100000 -T 2.0 -o mutants
 ```
-This generate 100000 mutants (-M option) by constraint MCMC sampling, introducing 5 mutations on protein A (-m 5) and 7 on protein B (-m2 7).
-We indicate where the split between the two concatenated proteins is in the alignemnt by the -ns option.
+This generates 100000 mutants (-M option) by constraint MCMC sampling, introducing 5 mutations on protein A (-m 5) and 7 on protein B (-m2 7).
+We indicate where the split between the two concatenated proteins is in the alignment by the -ns option.
 Note that this option indicates the (0-based) index of the last position of protein A. The sampling temperature is controlled by the -T option.

 This results in a [mutants file](#mutants-file) mutants_orthoEs.dat of 100K lines, containing the mutations and energy scores for each mutant.

-To generate candidate orthogonal mutants, we now have to select the subsets of these mutants which have lowest probability of forming non-cognate interaction, i.e. the mutants with highest non-cognate interaction energies ΔE<sub>Inter(A*,B)</sub>,  ΔE<sub>Inter(A,B*)</sub> (see Methods section of the paper for details).
+To generate candidate orthogonal mutants, we now have to select the subsets of these mutants which have the lowest probability of forming non-cognate interaction, i.e. the mutants with the highest non-cognate interaction energies ΔE<sub>Inter(A*,B)</sub>,  ΔE<sub>Inter(A,B*)</sub> (see Methods section of the paper for details).
 To achieve this, we can select a fraction of mutants with the highest non-cognate energy scores in the relevant quadrant of the ΔE<sub>Inter(A*,B)</sub> vs  ΔE<sub>Inter(A,B*)</sub> plane.
 Here, we will select the 5% of mutants with the highest non-cognate energy scores.
-This is achieves by the selection mode of c3d
+This is achieved by the selection mode of c3d

 ```shell
 $ c3d select -f mutants_orthoEs.dat -t 0.05 -o orthoCandidates
 ```
 The -t option controls the fraction of mutants to extract from the extreme north-east quadrant of the non-cognate energy plot.
 This generates another mutants file, containing 5000 candidate orthogonal mutants.
-Note that due to the finite accuracy of the line search to determine the selectio threshold, the exact number of mutants can slightly fluctuate around the exact fraction.
+Note that due to the finite accuracy of the line search to determine the selection threshold, the exact number of mutants can slightly fluctuate around the exact fraction.

-Finally, we want to convert the mutants into a human readable form and a fasta file containing a mutated sequence per mutant.
+Finally, we want to convert the mutants into a human-readable form and a fasta file containing a mutated sequence per mutant.
 The convertMutants.py utility does exactly that

 ```shell
 $ python3 utilities/convertMutants.py orthoCandidates_selected.dat native.dat final
 ```

 This generates two processed files: final_mutants.fasta and final_mutantsAA.dat.
-The former is a flat fasta file containing one entry per mutants.
+The former is a flat fasta file containing one entry per mutant.
 The latter contains the formatted mutants.
 It is similar to the [mutants file](#mutants-file) format, except that the individual mutations are reported using the one letter amino-acid code instead of the numerical index and the position are 1-based for convenience.